-You can prepare your sweet potatoes for using in the casserole by baking or boiling them.
+You can prepare your sweet potatoes for the casserole by baking or boiling them.
 The method is really based on personal preference.
 I will say that I love the deep flavor of baked sweet potatoes but have used boiled sweet potatoes from time to time.
 Both are delicious!

 Baked Sweet Potatoes

 - Scrub the sweet potatoes until clean and place onto a baking sheet.